-This year, thousands of organizations across the nation will be hosting Town Hall
+Community-based organizations across the nation hold Town Hall Meetings to:

 - Educate community members about the consequences of underage drinking;